West End Girls (Swedish band): Albums

-Other songs
+Other appearances

 The West End Girls have also covered the Pet Shop Boys 1987 Christmas number one single, "Always on My Mind", which itself is a cover of the Brenda Lee / Elvis Presley track.
-This new song appears on The Best Kids Christmas Album in the World Ever Ever Ever!!!.
+The track appears on The Best Kids Christmas Album in the World Ever Ever Ever!!!

-Additionally, they covered the 1997 Fan Club exclusive track "It Doesn't Often Snow at Christmas" for the 2008 Super Dance Christmas Party compilation album.
+Additionally, they covered the 1997 fan club-exclusive track "It Doesn't Often Snow at Christmas" for the 2008 Super Dance Christmas Party compilation album.